EvgeniyMukhamedjanov/liquid-ajax-cart/V3-QUANTITY.md

 | `input.value` (property) | Displayed now | Read to build the request; write to change the display |
 | `value` attribute (read via `defaultValue`) | What Liquid rendered | **Read only, never written** |

 The browser never changes the attribute, so it is a standing record of the cart's quantity — this is what removes the state dependency.
-Escape, failure restore, and the no-op guard all read it, via `input.defaultValue`, which despite its name IS the `value` attribute.
+Escape, failure restore, the request-end resync, and the no-op guard all read it, via `input.defaultValue`, which despite its name IS the `value` attribute.
 Writing it would destroy that record.

-With no server value, those paths are no-ops rather than blanking the control.
+**Something must re-render the control after a success**, or the attribute goes stale while the cart moves on — and the no-op guard then compares against a stale number and silently drops a later corrective edit.
+With the sections module that means placing it inside `[data-ajax-cart-fragment]`.

+**This is a theme-integration requirement, not something the module checks.** A fragment test would assert one renderer's markup, and the planned morph preserves nodes rather than replacing them — so it would warn at markup that is perfectly fine, which is worse than not warning at all.
+Only the renderer knows which nodes it covers; this module depends on `../core` alone and does not get to guess.

+**A marked input without a `value` is a markup error, not a supported mode.** It disables four things at once — Escape, the failure restore, the resync, and the guard that stops a repeat commit re-sending a quantity the cart already holds — and Liquid renders `value="{{ item.quantity }}"` for every cart line, so its absence is a mistake rather than a choice.
+An empty attribute reads identically through `defaultValue` and is treated the same.

+**Reported, but not refused.** The request still goes: the line and the quantity are both known, so it is correct — only the undo is lost.
+Refusing would take the cart hostage over a missing attribute.
+An invalid identity stops instead, because there the line itself is unknown.
+The check lives in `controlFrom()` rather than `commit()` because Escape never reaches `commit()`, and Escape is the gesture that silently does nothing without a server value.

 ### Failure handling